 where σ is the standard deviation, N is the number of samples, hi is the current height sample, and h0 is the mean of all the heights.

 The peak-to-valley statistic is the difference in height between the highest and lowest points on a surface.
 It captures the maximum elevation change for the surface.
-If you’re hoping for a smooth flat surface, peak-to-valley represents the “worst case scenario” for that surface.
-This is important as a surface may have a relatively low standard deviation—suggesting smoothness—yet contain a significant hazard, as shown in the cross section in Figure 7-6.
+This is important as a surface may have a relatively low standard deviation—suggesting smoothness—yet contain a significant hazard, as shown in the cross section in Figure 7-4.